My Best Eats of 2017

-This kitschy cooked from scratch diner has so many fantastic menu choices that you may as well go ahead and flip a coin to help you decide what to order.
+This kitschy cooked from scratch eatery has so many fantastic menu choices that you may as well go ahead and flip a coin to help you decide what to order.
 I opted for the Triple D, a breakfast platter triple threat, with three impeccable items that will blow your mind!
 It was so good that I happily give the Doo Dah Diner the title of Best Breakfast of my life.
 The plate consists of Corned Beef Hash (a non-country version with Hatch chile peppers), Timi’s Benny (elegant Eggs Benedict), and get this…Banana Bread French Toast.
 The luscious French Toast was topped with apple nut butter, sugared pecans, and vanilla molasses infused syrup.
 Game changer!

 #11 David’s Milwaukee Diner